OSMPH/imagery-coverage-map/README.md

 The basic workflow for publishing such a map is as follows:

 1. Create/edit the OSM file containing the imagery outlines.
-2. Use **osm2json.pl** to convert the OSM file to a JavaScript file containing the JSON representation of the data.
+2. Use **osm2geojson.pl** to convert the OSM file to a JavaScript file containing the GeoJSON representation of the data.
 3. Upload the files to a web server.